FredrikBakken/predicting-molecular-properties/README.md

     │     └── xgb
     |          ├── xgb_model_1JHC.hdf5
     |          └── ...
+    ├── notebooks
+    │     └── main.ipynb
+    ├── submissions
+    │     └── submission_best.csv
-    ├── input
+    ├── utils
-    │     ├── sources
+    │     ├── other
+    |     |    ├── distance_matrix.py
     |     |    └── ...
-    │     └── generated
-    |          └── ...
-    ├── submissions
+    │     ├── check_repository.py
-    │     └── best_submission.csv
+    │     └── ...
     |
+    ├── .gitignore
     ├── LICENSE
+    ├── README.md
-    └── README.md
+    └── requirements.txt

 ## 🎈 Usage <a name="usage"></a>
 Run the notebook, tweak hyper-parameters, change up the data, see where it goes.
+This repository can also be used as a basis for a completely different problem and dataset.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Python 3.7](https://www.python.org/)